 - General ‘heavy traffic’ that was not caused by an accident.

 Whatever the reason for missing your flight, and whether you can claim or not, missing it is likely to cause you a great deal of inconvenience, so always leave plenty of time for your journey and allow extra time for the possibility of general traffic delays.

-Some insurance providers also offer cover for missed connections, say if you missed a connecting flight because your first flight was delayed.
+Some insurance providers also offer cover for missed connections, say if you missed a connecting flight because your first flight was cancelled or delayed.
 Just make sure you check the T&Cs in your policy to make sure it’s included.